hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 ### Weather

-The loading of the data will be done with the utility provided by [PyKX](https://code.kx.com/pykx/1.4/api/read.html):
+The data loading will be done with the utilities provided by [PyKX](https://code.kx.com/pykx/1.4/api/read.html):

 ```python
 weather = kx.q.read.csv('../dic_meteo22.csv', types='I'*4 + '*'*4 + 'FS'*24, delimiter=';')
 ```

 The parameters of this function are quite standard.
-The url to the file and the delimiter are indicated.
+The path to the file and the delimiter are indicated.
 We highlight the *types* parameter that expects the q [types](https://code.kx.com/q/basics/datatypes/) of each column.
 Our table is now a PyKX object:

 ```python